 Industry disruption refers to a significant shift in business operations, value delivery, or customer engagement, often fueled by technological innovations.
 It reshapes markets, challenges traditional models, and unlocks new opportunities for growth and revenue.

-Historically, software companies revolutionized industries through groundbreaking innovations.
+Historically, software companies have leveraged technology disruption to challenge their industries through groundbreaking innovations.
 Take Netflix, transforming entertainment by shifting from DVDs to online streaming.
 Similarly, Uber disrupted transportation via app-based ride-hailing.
-Such innovations redefine industries by offering convenience, accessibility, and user-centric experiences.
+These examples demonstrate how strategic disruption allows companies to disrupt markets and introduce consumer-friendly solutions.

 Innovation doesn’t always entail groundbreaking, revolutionary products.
 Sometimes, it’s about redefining existing solutions to better serve customer needs.